decaffeinate/bulk-decaffeinate/README.md

 * `decaffeinatePath`: the path to the decaffeinate binary.
 * `jscodeshiftPath`: the path to the jscodeshift binary.
 * `eslintPath`: the path to the eslint binary.

-## Future plans

-* Allow running custom follow-up codemods.
-* When displaying errors, classify any known issues automatically and link to the corresponding GitHub issue.
-* Any other sanity checks, instructions, or help for running decaffeinate on a real-world codebase.